fanymiles/coindesk/README.md

 library(coindesk)
 library(httr)
 library(jsonlite)
-# get a sample query result from the package
+# get a sample query result from the package (price in CNY)
 sample <- coindesk::df
-# check the head of sample data in the package
+# check the head of sample data in the package (price in CNY)
 head(sample, 10)
 ```